Chalkbeat

 Chalkbeat is a non-profit news organization that covers education in several American communities.
 Its mission is to "inform the decisions and actions that lead to better outcomes for children and families by providing deep, local coverage of education policy and practice."
 It aims to cover "the effort to improve schools for all children, especially those who have historically lacked access to a quality education".
 Its areas of focus include under-reported stories, education policy, equity, trends, and local reporting.

 Chalkbeat was founded as GothamSchools in 2008 by Elizabeth Green and Philissa Cramer.
 It merged with EdNews Colorado, founded by Alan Gottlieb, in 2013, and then redesigned and relaunched the website as Chalkbeat one year later.
-Chalkbeat has eight bureaus where it reports news regularly: Chicago, Colorado, Detroit, Indiana, Newark, New York City, Philadelphia, and Tennessee.